Exhibition, interactivity, catalogue and marketing materials

 Assistant Curator: Nicole Yip

-Exhibition graphics and publication design: Kellenberger–White
+Exhibition and publication design: Kellenberger–White

 Type design: Kellenberger–White